brandonlee503/ConfigFiles/README.md

-# ConfigFiles
+# Configuration

-These are just my personal configuration files.
+My personal configuration files that may or may not be updated 🙂

 ### Getting started

 #### .bash_profile file

-This file modifies the OSX terminal settings, mainly for color.
+Modifies terminal settings for a few things, but mainly for color.

-To install this, just navigate to your root directory (same as above) and type in ```vim .bash_profile```.
-Now you should be able to copy and paste the contents of this repo into your local configuration.
+To install: copy to `~/.bash_profile`.

 #### .vimrc file

-This file modifies your vim configuration to include many useful visuals such as highlighted identifiers and line numbers.

-To install this, just navigate to your root directory and type in ```vim .vimrc```.
-Now you should be able to copy and paste the contents of this repo into your local configuration.
+Modifies vim for color and line numbers and such.

+To install: copy to `~/.vimrc`.

 #### .zshrc file

-This file modifies your zsh configuation to make your command line look ballin.

-To install this, just navigate to your root directory and type in ```vim .zshrc```.
-Now you should be able to copy and paste the contents of this repo into your local configuration.
+Modifies zsh

+To install: copy to `~/.zshrc`.

 #### Default.idekeybindings file

 This file modifies Xcode's keybindings (Xcode 11.5).

-To update, copy this file to `~/Library/Developer/Xcode/UserData/KeyBindings`
+To install: copy to `~/Library/Developer/Xcode/UserData/KeyBindings`.

 #### Resources